colinkiama/Twitterpear/README.md

 ## How does this app benefit other developers
 - Examples of using MVVM
 - API usage (via the Windows Community Toolkit)
-- An example of ephermal features in a UWP app
+- An example of using ephemeral features in a UWP app

 ## Where are the API Keys.
 I've purposely not included them.
 Get your own from Twitter: https://developer.twitter.com/en/apps